erickad/MealCosts/README.md

 	They can be sorted in ascending or descending order.
 	Edited dynamically using the table, however saving any contents to file for another time is done using the respective menu items.

-### Made with the intention of trying out QT for the first time